leoelicos/ingre/README.md

 # ingré

-A home cooking utility app for home cooks who love meal kit subscriptions but not the price.
-Find recipes and generate fun tappable shopping lists sorted by category.
+A cooking app that connects Edamam API to everyday home cooks.
+Find recipes and generate tappable lists.

 ### Front end